jacksleight/statamic-memberbox/docs/index.md

 ## Licencing

-Statamic Memberbox is not free software.
+Memberbox is not free software.
 You will need to purchase a license via the [Statamic Marketplace](https://statamic.com/addons/jacksleight/memberbox) to use it in production.